arsalariane/Wright-Fisher-genomic-algorithm/solution.md

         pop = population(nInd,p0)
         This will call the __init__ function and pass a "population" object to it in lieu of self.
         """
+        #Pass nInd & p0 to nInd & p0 in the population object
         self.nInd = nInd
         self.p0 = p0
-        #initialize the population
+        # Initialize the population
         self.initial_population = np.zeros(self.nInd)
+        if (p0 != 0 and int(p0*self.nInd) == 0):
-        self.initial_population[0 : int(p0*self.nInd)] = 1
+            print("warning: the initial frequency was smaller than 1/nInd.
+Initial frequency set to zero. ") self.initial_population[0 : int(p0*self.nInd)] = 1
         np.random.shuffle(self.initial_population)
-        #history is a container that records the genotype at each generation.
+        # History is a container that records the genotype at each generation.
-        #we'll update this list
+        # We'll update this list as we go along.
+For now it should just contains the initial population
         self.history = [self.initial_population]

     def generation(self):
         """class methods need "self" as an argument in they definition to know that they apply to a "population" object.
-        The class structure
-        gives you a more readable way of calling this function: If we have a population "pop", we can write pop.generation(), and python will know how to pass the population as the first argument.
-Putting the object name upfront often makes code *much* more readable.
+If we have a population "pop", we can write pop.generation(), and python will know how to pass the population as the first argument.

-        Takes the last element of the history.
-        Return a descendant population according to Wright-Fisher dynamics with constant size
+        Returns a descendant population according to Wright-Fisher dynamics with constant size, assuming that the parental population is the last generation of self.history.
         """
         return np.random.choice(np.array(self.history[-1]), self.nInd, replace=True)